 - Does the total of a seperate characters health bar contribute in any way to the center hit points bar?

-No, Religion HP is completely separate from your Disciple's HP.
+No, Awe is completely separate from your Disciple's HP.

 - Directly after the first battle you can pick new classes for 2 disciples.
 In the selection screen you are told which 2 stats are the most important.
 However, upon arriving in your village you can pick a Miracle site.
 You want one your new classes benefit from.
 Is the only way to be remembered about the 2 imporant ones for each character to mouseover the stats points in their character screen before building a Miracle site?